 - 1. Separate Entity Concept: In accounting business is considered to be a separate entity from the proprietor(s).
 It may appear to be ludicrous that one person can sell goods to himself but this concept is extremely helpful in keeping business affairs strictly free from the effect of private affairs of the proprietor(s).
 Thus, when one person invests ₹10,000 into business, it will be deemed that the proprietor has given that much of money to the business which will be shown as a 'liability' in the books of the business.
 In case the proprietor withdraws ₹2,000 from the business, it will be charged to him and the net amount payable by the business will be shown only as ₹8,000.
-The concept of separate entity is applicable to all forms of business organisations.
-For example, in case of a partnership business or sole proprietorship business, though the partners or sole proprietor are not considered as separate entities in the eyes of law, but for accounting purposes - 2.
+The concept of separate entity is applicable to all forms of business - The concept of separate entity is applicable to all forms of business organisations.
+For example, in case of a partnership business or sole proprietorship business, though the partners or sole proprietor are not considered as separate entities in the eyes of law, but for accounting purposes they will be considered as separate entities. - 2.
 Going Concern Concept: According to this concept it is assumed that the business will continue for a fairly long time to come.
 There is neither the intention nor the necessity to liquidate the particular business venture in the foreseeable future.
 On account of this concept, the accountant while valuing the assets does not take into account forced sale value of assets.
 Moreover, he charges depreciation on fixed assets on the basis of their expected lives rather than on their market value.